ucldc/ingest_deploy/README.md

 3. Check that there is a worker listening on the queue.
 If not start one.
 [Stage Worker](#createstageworker)
 4. Wait until the harvest job finishes, hopefully without error.
 Now the collection has been harvested to the **stage CouchDB**.
 5. The first round of QA in CouchDB can be performed there <a href="https://harvest-stg.cdlib.org/couchdb/_utils/database.html?ucldc/_all_docs">CouchDB stage</a>
 6. Push the new CouchDB docs into the stage Solr index.
-[Updating Solr](#solrupdate)
+Select "Queue sync solr index for collection(s) on normal-stage" on the registry page for the colleciotn [Updating Solr](#solrupdate)
 7. QA **stage Solr** index in the public interface <a href="https://harvest-stg.cdlib.org/solr/#/dc-collection/query">Solr stage</a>
 8. When ready to publish to production, edit Collection in the registry and check the "Ready for publication" box and save.
 9. Select the "Queue sync to production couchdb for collection" [Syncing CouchDB](#synccouch)
 10. Check that there is a worker in the production environment listening on the normal prod queue, if not start one.
 [Production Worker](#createprodworker)
 11. Wait until the sync job finishes.
 Now the collection has been harvested to the **production CouchDB**.
-12. Sync the new docs to the **production Solr** by running the solr update on the production majorTom.
+12. Sync the new docs to the **production Solr** by starting the sync from the registry for the new collections.
 At this point the Collection is in the *<a href="https://harvest-prd.cdlib.org/solr/#/dc-collection/query">new, candidate Calisphere Solr index</a>*
 13. Once QA is done on the candidate index and ready to push new one to Calisphere, [push the index to S3](#s3index)
 14. Clone the existing Solr API Elastic Beanstalk and point to the packaged index on S3
 15. Swap the URL from the older Solr API Elastic Beanstalk and the new Elastic Beanstalk.